ProMeText/multilingual-medieval-aligner-workshop/README.md

     ]
 }
 ```
+The metadata will not be parsed and is used for describing the corpus.
+It can contain any information the user wants.

 We recommend using the ISO codes for the target languages.
-The codes must match the language codes that are in the [aquilign/preproc/delimiters.json](`aquilign/preproc/delimiters.json`) file, used for the
+The codes must match the language codes that are in the [`aquilign/preproc/delimiters.json`](aquilign/preproc/delimiters.json) file, used for the
 regexp tokenization that can be used as a baseline.

 ## Use of the aligner